Dog diet – Part One- Appropriate diet for your dog is as important as other elements.

-Kibble and canned food were introduced to the market to fulfil a need about 100 years ago.
+Kibble and canned food were introduced to the market to fulfill a need about 100 years ago.
 The need was there because people were getting busy with their lives and wanted an easy and fast form of food that they could feed their dogs.
 The companies saw an opportunity and today they are multi-billion dollar industries that have not changed their format much since they started because they are still profitable.
 Why fix something that is not broken yet?

 Processed foods are the unhealthiest kinds of foods for both humans and for our pets especially if consumed as a main diet.
 Kibble diet is likened to a fast-food diet for dogs.
 There are cheap fast foods and expensive fast foods but just because they might cost more does not mean they are any more nutritious than the cheaper brand.